Crissium/SilverDict/README.md

 This project is intended to be a modern, from-the-ground-up, maintainable alternative to [GoldenDict](https://github.com/goldendict/goldendict)(-[ng](https://github.com/xiaoyifang/goldendict-ng)), written with Flask and Vue.js.

 You can access the live demo [here](https://www.eplscz1rvblma3qpwsxvrpo930wah.xyz).
-(Please be polite and do not abuse it, as my knowledge of security is limited.
-And I've removed the button to delete dictionaries.)
-It may not have been synced with the latest code changes.
+Please be polite and do not abuse it, as my knowledge of security is limited.
+I've also removed the button to delete dictionaries.
+It may be out of sync with the latest code changes.

 ## Screenshots